-Email Marketing ROI Statistics for 2026 (With Sources)
+Email Marketing ROI Statistics for 2026: Every Number Sourced and Verified

 The Headline Number: $36 for Every $1 Spent